↑

 Serving: 1serving | Calories: 457kcal | Carbohydrates: 8g | Protein: 24g | Fat: 38g | Saturated Fat: 8g | Trans Fat: 1g | Cholesterol: 82mg | Sodium: 1327mg | Potassium: 435mg | Fiber: 1g | Sugar: 4g | Vitamin A: 219IU | Vitamin C: 9mg | Calcium: 34mg | Iron: 2mg

 This recipe was originally published on January 9, 2018.
-It was updated with an improved recipe, more thorough instructions, tips, techniques, and FAQ’s in March 2020.
+It was updated with new images, step-by-step instructions, tips, techniques, and FAQ’s in January 2024.

 Related Posts